 There are two offline nesting steps: R500 is nested in CMEMS-HBM, and R100 is nested in R500.
-While the ROMS-to-ROMS nesting is technically straightforward, the first nest is somewhat more delicate, because the CMEMS-HBM output is provided on depth levels while ROMS uses s-coordinates.
-In addition, the bathymetry of CMEMS-HBM is not contained in the output provided by CMEMS.
-Therefore, the setup of the R500 domain and the nesting was accomplished as follows:
+While the ROMS-to-ROMS nesting is technically straightforward, the first nest is somewhat more delicate because the CMEMS-HBM output is provided on depth levels, while ROMS uses s coordinates.
+Therefore, the setup of the R500 domain and the nesting was accomplished as follows.